Kaibert123/kestra.io/docs/administrator-guide/configuration/kafka/README.md

 ```

 ## `kestra.kafka.defaults.topic-prefix`
-This configuration allow you to change the topic prefix.
+This configuration allows you to change the topic prefix.
 By default, the prefix will be `kestra_`.

-For example, if you want to share a common Kafka cluster for the multiple instance of Kestra, just add another prefix like this :
+For example, if you want to share a common Kafka cluster for the multiple instances of Kestra, just add another prefix like this:

 ```yaml
 kestra: